Filip Ugran: 2021

 Ugran driving for Jenzer Motorsport at the Red Bull Ring.

 For the 2021 season, Ugran remained with Jenzer Motorsport but progressed to the FIA Formula 3 Championship, where he partnered Calan Williams.
-At the first round in Barcelona, the Romanian found himself fighting for positions in the lower midfield, and issues with tyre management in France as well as troubles with track limits at Spielberg left the Romanian bottom of the standings after the opening third of the season, with the best race result of 21st place.
-Ugran managed to achieve a then-best finish of 19th in race two in Budapest and Spa-Francorchamps, allowing the Romanian to move off the bottom of the table.
+At the first round in Barcelona, the Romanian found himself fighting for positions in the lower midfield, and issues with tyre management in France as well as troubles with track limits at Spielberg left Ugran bottom of the standings after the opening third of the season, with the best race result of 21st place.
+Ugran managed to achieve a then-best finish of 19th in race two in Budapest and Spa-Francorchamps, allowing Ugran to move off the bottom of the table.
 At the penultimate round in Zandvoort, Ugran qualified a season-best 21st and finished 15th in race one, bettering his previous best finishing position by four places.
 In the second race, Ugran managed to end up in 12th at the checkered flag but was demoted to 24th after the race stewards found him guilty of a collision with Jonny Edgar.
-The Romanian did not score points in the final weekend at Sochi.
+Ugran did not score points in the final weekend at Sochi.
 Ugran finished 31st in the drivers' standings, the second-lowest of all full-timers.